liampetti/jADM1/README.md

 #Credits

+Special thanks to Ulf Jeppsson, Christian Rosen and Darko Vrecko for use of their Matlab code of the ADM1, developed when (around 2004) they were all working together at the Department of Industrial Electrical Engineering and Automation (IEA), Lund University, Sweden.

+Referenced works:

 * Batstone, D.J., Keller, J., Angelidaki, I., Kalyuzhnyi, S.V., Pavlostathis, S.G., Rozzi, A., Sanders, W.T.M., Siegrist, H. & Vavilin, V.A.
 (2002).
 Anaerobic Digestion Model No. 1 (ADM1).
 IWA Scientific and Technical Report No 13, IWA Publishing, London, UK.
 * Gernaey, K.V., Jeppsson, U., Vanrolleghem, P.A. & Copp, J.B.
 (2014).
 Benchmarking of Control Strategies for Wastewater Treatment Plants.
 IWA Scientific and Technical Report No. 23, IWA Publishing, London, UK.
-* Special thanks to Ulf Jeppsson, Christian Rosen and Darko Vrecko for use of their Matlab code of the ADM1, developed when (around 2004) they were all working together at the Department of Industrial Electrical Engineering and Automation (IEA), Lund University, Sweden.

 #License